HarryVid/Handwriting-Recognition-Dead-Sea-Scrolls-Hebrew-Text/README.md

 **character_recognition** module contains script to recognize the segmented characters.

 **style_classification** module contains styleClassificationTest script to perform the final period classification using the segmented characters.

+Download the hebrew text dataset from the official dead sea scrolls website

+Please read the included research papers for end to end system architecture, experiments conducted and results obtained